gbdev/pandocs/src/SGB_Functions.md

 Finally, it is possible to write program code or data into SNES memory, and to execute such program code by using the SNES CPU.

-## SGB System Clock
+## SGB Clock Speed

-Because the SGB is synchronized to the SNES CPU, the Game Boy system clock is directly chained to the SNES system clock.
+Because the SGB is synchronized to the SNES CPU, the Game Boy Master Clock is directly chained to the SNES Master Clock.
 In result, the Game Boy CPU, video controller, timers, and sound frequencies will be all operated approx 2.4% faster than handheld systems.
 Basically, this should be no problem, and the game will just run a little bit faster.